Jishnu1201/To-do-list/README.md

 A To do list web app using Flask concepts

 Todo list manager
-A personal todo list manager where you can maintain and schedule tasks for the week.
+A personal todo list manager where you can maintain and schedule tasks.
 Strike them off as they're done, receive reminders when tasks are due and look at an overall agenda for the week.

-The following pieces of functionality are what’s expected.
-How and where you implement them is upto you.
+# Introduction

+The repository contains a web app to manage a pet store.
+The following features are supported

 ● Add task
 ● Schedule tasks
+● Edit Tasks
+● Delete Tasks
-● View weekly schedule.
-Alert overdue tasks
+● Alert overdue tasks
-● Mark tasks as done when you're done
-If you’re able to implement a user authentication system do that multiple people can use your application when it’s hosted, it will be a huge extra credit.
-For details on how this is done, look at the flaskr tutotorial on the flask site to see how it implements multiple user support.
-For user registration, you don’t need to implement email or SMS confirmation.
-Just plain registration is sufficient.
+● Change the status of each tasks {Todo, In Progress, Complete}
+● Sorting tasks by various fields (clicking on the headers)

+# Setting up

+● Clone repository
+● Create a virtualenv and activate it
+● Install dependencies using `pip install -r requirements.txt` ● Setup application using `python setup.py develop`
+● `export FLASK_APP=petshop` to set the application
+● `flask initdb` to create the initial database
+● `flask run` to start the app.